DanielDimanov/PokeCube/README.md

 ## Deploying the application

-### `npm start` for local start of the app, which will serve it on localhost:3000
+### Use `npm start`
+for local start of the app, which will serve it on localhost:3000

-### For deplyment with Docker you can use `docker build -t pokecube-react .` to create a container and then `docker run -it -p 8080:80 pokecube-react` to run in on localhost:8080.
+ For deplyment with Docker you can use :

+ ### `docker build -t pokecube-react .`

+ to create a container and then :

+ ###`docker run -it -p 8080:80 pokecube-react`

+ to run in on localhost:8080.
 For further redirections, please refer to original documentation of the image used in the Dockerfile at: https://github.com/mhart/alpine-node